oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 * v is phonetically similar to f.
 * p is phonetically similar to b (and mirror image).

-Where the letter is placed based on frequency
+Where the letter is placed based on letter frequency

 * The letter n is the first letter of nine.
 * Lower case m looks like an incomplete 8 on its side.